 Specie is currency which has intrinsic or natural value, such as gold or silver coins.
 It retains its value better than speculative currency like scrip or banknotes.

-Speculation is the practice of buying up large amounts of something, in order to sell it later for profit.
+Speculation is the practice of buying up large amounts of something, in order to sell it later for a profit.
 Many wealthy American colonists were keen land speculators who hoped to acquire sections of the newly acquired western territories after 1763.

 The Stamp Act was legislation passed by the British parliament in March 1765.
 It required the purchase of tax stamps to authenticate a range of official documents.
-Among the documents affected were publications, almanacs, contracts, mortgages, titles, bills of sale, court documents, playing cards and dice.
+Among the documents affected were publications, almanacks, contracts, mortgages, titles, bills of sale, court documents, playing cards and dice.
 The passing of this act was a significant source of revolutionary tension in the mid-1760s.

 stamp duty (or stamp tax)